rufio-tf2/pg-config/README.md

 1. Enter `voiceOn` in the console
 1. Open **Options>Voice** and check the box "Enable voice in this game", then press Apply.
 If it's already checked, uncheck it and press Apply, then re-check it and press Apply.

+## Any problems?

+Please [open a new issue](https://github.com/rufio-tf2/pg-config/issues/new/choose) to let me know.

+## Contributing

+Contributions are welcome and encouraged.

 ## Thanks